kasper0406/stablehlo-coreml/README.md

 Look in the `tests` directory, to see what has currently been tested.

+The package is published to PyPi as `stablehlo-coreml-experimental`.

 ## Converting a model

 To convert a StableHLO module, do the following: